ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Special Use Domain Name "resolver.arpa"

 This document calls for the addition of "resolver.arpa" to the Special-Use Domain Names (SUDN) registry established by {{!RFC6761}}.

-This will allow resolvers to respond to queries directed at themselves rather than a specific domain name.
-While this document uses "resolver.arpa" to return SVCB records indicating designated encrypted capability, the name is generic enough to allow future reuse for other purposes where the resolver wishes to provide information about itself to the client.
+IANA is requested to add an entry in "Transport-Independent Locally-Served DNS Zones" registry for 'resolver.arpa.' with the description "DNS Resolver Special-Use Domain", listing this document as the reference.

+--- back

+# Rationale for using a Special Use Domain Name

 The "resolver.arpa" SUDN is similar to "ipv4only.arpa" in that the querying client is not interested in an answer from the authoritative "arpa" name